unchainedshop/unchained/docs/source/architecture/services.md

   Enables you to manage bookmarks
   - **migrateBookmarksService(params: [MigrateBookmarksService](https://docs.unchained.shop/types/types/bookmarks.MigrateBookmarksService.html))**: Used to migrate bookmarked products from one user account to another.
 Useful for example when we want to keep a product a user has bookmarked before registering after they register.

-### `countryServices`
-- **resolveDefaultCurrencyCode(params: [ResolveDefaultCurrencyCodeService](https://docs.unchained.shop/types/types/countries.ResolveDefaultCurrencyCodeService.html))**: returns a default currency for a given country code passed as its only argument.

 ### `fileServices`

   - **linkFile(params: [LinkFileService](https://docs.unchained.shop/types/types/files.LinkFileService.html))**: Used to link files uploaded to an S3-compatible storage server after a successful upload using `createSignedURL`.